 High Bit-Depth Precision for Formats and Processing

 A high-quality color management system needs high bit-depth processing in order to transform images between color spaces non-destructively.
-We recognize that certain nonlinear color spaces (such as Rec.
-709 and Log flavors) exist so that high-quality work can be done at lower bit-depths; however, the need for linear representations and complex operations that require 16-bit floating point or higher precision in order to be done non-destructively is increasing.
-We consider 10-bit a “bare minimum” for any professional imaging system handling SDR images and 12-bit for HDR images.
-Ideally, all systems should be capable of floating point (16-bit half or 32-bit full float) in order to reduce the chances of clipping or other destructive operations.
+We recognize that certain non-linear color spaces (such as Rec.
+709 and Log flavors) exist so that high-quality work can be done at lower bit-depths, but increasingly there are linear representations and complex operations that require 16-bit floating point or higher precision to be done non-destructively.
+We would consider 10-bit a bare minimum for any professional imaging system handling SDR images, and 12-bit for HDR images.
+Ideally, all systems would be capable of floating point (16-bit half or 32-bit full float) in order to reduce the chances of clipping or other destructive operations.

 Stages of Color Management

 Calibration of all displays to industry color standards is essential.
 This ensures that the color transforms used are relevant, image appearance is consistent, and color decisions are meaningful.
-Important standards and target color spaces can be found in "Color Grading: Calibration Guidelines".
+Exact methods of display calibration are outside of the scope of this document, but the important standards and target color spaces can be found on our Partner Help Center.

 On-set is usually the first place where color and images are judged, so it is arguably the most important to get right.
-Hopefully, the pre-production conversations have informed an agreed-upon and widely communicated setup of on-set video signal path, LUT boxes (if required), and calibrated monitors.
-The goal of on-set monitoring is to have a non-destructive and repeatable color pipeline, in order to give flexibility and consistency to the downstream dailies process.
+Hopefully, the pre-production conversations have informed an agreed-upon and widely communicated setup of on-set video signal path, CDL + LUT boxes, and calibrated monitors.
+The goal of on-set monitoring is usually to have a non-destructive and repeatable color pipeline, in order to give flexibility and consistency to the downstream dailies process.

 Dailies & Editorial